hickst/zilverter/README.txt

 tutorials and articles available on the Internet, or one of the many excellent books on the subject.

 The 'xform' script runs only the code necessary to apply an XSLT program to a existing XML file.
-For example, given an existing XML file 'a.xml' and the sample XSLT file 'bit5plus.xsl', you can run the XSL against the XML (to create a transformed output file) by executing the command:
+For example, given an existing XML file 'a.xml' and the sample XSLT file 'bit5plus.xsl', you can run the XSL against the XML (to create a transformed output file) by executing the xform shell script (on Windows, use the equivalent .bat file):

-   >xform bit5plus.xsl a.xml transformed.txt
+   > xform.sh samples/bit5plus.xsl a.xml transformed.txt

 With a little XSLT knowledge you can create your own XSLT files using the 'bit5plus.xsl' file as a template.
 With XSL you can search for, extract,